Frontiers of chaotic advection

 \subsection{3D unsteady flows}

 Great progress has been made on Lagrangian transport phenomena in 3D unsteady flows since the first pioneering studies from the mid-1980s \cite{Dombre1986,Feingold1987,Feingold1988}.
-However, many challenges remain, mainly on grounds of two complicating factors.
-First, 3D spaces admit far greater topological complexity of coherent structures compared to their counterparts in 2D spaces \cite{Alexandroff1961}.
-Second, the 3D equations of motion lack the well-defined Hamiltonian structure of 2D configurations.
+However, many challenges remain.
+Firstly, 3D spaces admit far greater topological complexity of coherent structures compared to their counterparts in 2D \cite{Alexandroff1961}.
+Secondly, the 3D equations of motion lack the well-defined Hamiltonian structure of 2D configurations.
 (3D steady systems under certain conditions admit representation as a 2D non-autonomous Hamiltonian systems (\textcite{Bajer1994,mezic1994thesis}; see Section~\ref{turbulent}).
-In particular the latter continues to be a major obstacle to advances in 3D Lagrangian transport phenomena.
+The latter in particular continues to be a major obstacle to advances in 3D Lagrangian transport phenomena.

 Development of a comprehensive mathematical framework thus is imperative for a systematic description and analysis of 3D Lagrangian transport.
-Theoretical developments primarily expand on the classical Hamiltonian concept of action-angle variables by (local) representation of coherent structures as invariant surfaces and curves defined by constants of motion (denoted ``actions'' in Hamiltonian terminology) (see e.g., \citet{Feingold1987,Feingold1988,Mackay1994,Mezic1994,Cartwright1996,Mezic2001}).
-A promising recent concept with Hamiltonian foundation and devised specifically for mixing applications is found in the linked twist map \cite{sturman,meier07,sturman08}.
+Theoretical developments primarily expand on the classical Hamiltonian concept of action-angle variables by (local) representation of coherent structures as invariant surfaces and curves defined by constants of motion, denoted ``actions'' in Hamiltonian terminology (see e.g., \citet{Feingold1987,Feingold1988,Mackay1994,Mezic1994,Cartwright1996,Mezic2001}).
+A promising recent concept with Hamiltonian foundations devised specifically for mixing applications is found in the linked twist map \cite{sturman,meier07,sturman08}.